lrc-se/aoc-2021/README.md

 ### Day 19 (C#)

 Wow, this was a tough one.
 C#'s value types came in handy here, but there's huge potential for optimization; local execution times are just below 12 seconds per part at the moment, which isn't great...

+### Day 20 (JavaScript)

+Expanding the image just enough to accommodate any new pixels in every turn, with a shortcut for handling the odd-step infinite inversion.
+Binary values are computed explicitly, which makes for longer but much faster code.